 Class 12 Chemistry NCERT Solutions Chapter 15 Polymers – Important Questions

 Polymers can be defined as huge molecular mass macro-molecules made of repeating monomer-derived structural units.
 Polymers consists of a huge molecular mass of (

 Polymers naturally found are known as Natural Polymers.
 Natural polymers are formed from animals and plants.
 Diverse natural polymer examples are protein, starch, cellulose, etc.

-Polymers which are human-made are known as Synthetic Polymer.
-Various examples of the synthetic polymer are synthetic rubbers (Buna-5), synthetic fibres (nylon 6, 6), plastic (polythene).
+Polymers which are human-made are known as Synthetic Polymers.
+Various examples of synthetic polymers are synthetic rubbers (Buna-5), synthetic fibres (nylon 6, 6), plastic (polythene).

 Example: homopolymer of ethane is polythene.

 |Co-polymers are polymers whose repeat units are obtained from two-type monomers.

 Examples: Co-polymer of styrene and 1, 3 – butadiene is Buna – S.

 Q4: How do you explain the functionality of a monomer?

-The functional of a monomer may be defined as the total number of bonding sites, which are in this particular monomer.
+The functionality of a monomer may be defined as the total number of bonding sites, which are in this particular monomer.

 For example, adipic acid and 1, 3-butadiene is two, and that of propene and ethene is one

 Q5: Define the term polymerisation.

 The mechanism of high molecular mass formation (

 Q7: Determine the groups where the polymers are graded according to molecular forces?

 (c) Thermosetting polymers

 (d) Thermoplastic polymers

 Condensation Polymerisation: The process in which the polymers are formed by the repeating condensation reactions between the two different bifunctional or trifunctional monomers.
-In this process molecules such as hydrochloric acid or water is eliminated.
+In this process, molecules such as hydrochloric acid or water are eliminated.

 For example, nylon 6, 6 is the result of adipic acid and hexamethylenediamine polymerization of the reaction condensation.